FAQ about Hypnotherapy Training

 Do you teach NLP techniques?

-No. Despite the claims made for NLP there is a notable lack of evidence demonstrating the approach and techniques of NLP as effective.
+We do not teach NLP techniques on the course.
+Despite the claims made for NLP there is a notable lack of evidence demonstrating the approach and techniques of NLP as effective.
 We believe that therapists have a duty to use the best interventions available and therefore we teach methods that have demonstrated reliable evidence of effectiveness.

-Do you teach past-life regression as part of the diploma?
+Do you teach past-life regression as part of the Diploma?

 Does the diploma training cover specific treatments e.g., for smoking cessation/weight loss/IBS etc?